 As Online Abbess, Christine launched the Abbey of the Arts, named the community The Holy Disorder of Dancing Monks, and wrote a Monk Manifesto to clarify the commitment to creative, contemplative and compassionate practices that community members can sign and follow.
 I am honored to be a member of the Abbey Wisdom Council, and an ongoing collaborator.
 By following the links below, you can read more about the Abbey of the Arts and consider joining us in the Holy Disorder of Dancing Monks!

 One thing I truly love about the Abbey retreats and classes is that the material reaches all parts of our being – prayers, meditations, soul collage, music, poetry, photography and movement – all are modalities that are shared and taught through the offerings.

-Besides joining the community, there are four categories of experiences you can choose to explore to deepen your practice:
+Besides joining the community, there are several categories of experiences you can choose to explore to deepen your practice including:

 I have had the honor of creating movement prayer material (on video) for numerous online retreats, and many of them are available as self-study.
 This way, while on retreat, you can explore the gift of dance as a contemplative and expressive modality without leaving the comfort of your home.